SidoShiro/TP_bonus_the_game/subject.md

 You have to make a game, choosing one of these (or doing both of them):
   * Tetris-like game
   * 2048-like game

+You can use these headers:
+* stdlib.h
+* stdio.h
+* readline/readline.h

 # Rules of submission <a name="rules"></a>